Introduction to Software as a Service (Saas)

 Models of SaaS

-There are two models of Software as a Service
+There are two models of Saas.

 - Hosted Application Management Model

-- Software On demand Model
+- Software On-demand Model

-In the software on demand model the provider gives web based access to its customers only to a specific section of the application created explicitly for SaaS distribution
+In the software, on-demand model, the provider gives web-based access to its customers only to a specific section of the application created explicitly for SaaS distribution.

 Benefits of SaaS model

-- No initial setup costs – The applications once subscribed by you it is ready to use
+- No initial setup costs – The applications, once subscribed by you it is ready to use

-- Time management – SaaS applications needs only less time to be spent in installation and configuration
+- Time management – SaaS applications needs only less time to be spent in installation and configuration.

-- Lower costs – SaaS is operated in a shared environment where the hardware and software license costs are low when compared to other software models
+- Lower costs – SaaS is operated in a shared environment where the hardware and software license costs are low when compared to other software models.

-- Low maintenance costs – If you want to improve the storage capacity it can be done without installing any new hardware or software
+- Low maintenance costs – If you want to improve the storage capacity, it can be done without installing any new hardware or software.

 - Scalability – SaaS resides in a cloud environment that is scalable.

-- Easy accessibility – SaaS applications can be accessed from anywhere and from any device that uses internet
+- Easy accessibility – SaaS applications can be accessed from anywhere and from any device that uses the internet

 SaaS applications can be easily customized to fit your business purpose without affecting your common infrastructure.
 Software as a Service is designed in such a way that the customizations are made unique to each company or individual.
 Updates are also made with less cost and less risk.